Welcome to the Russo Lab at Georgia Tech

 Interest areas

-- Microzeppelins: lightweight and strong air-containing and air-capturing materials
+• Microzeppelins: lightweight and strong gas-containing and gas-capturing materials for energy storage and carbon capture

 Methods: Light scattering and microscopy in particular.
 We also use X-ray and neutron scattering, rheology, gel permeation chromatography with various online detectors, and other techniques.

-For New Ph.D. or MS Students: Please choose a primary advisor from our many collaborators.
+For New Ph.D. or MS Students: Please choose a primary advisor from our collaborators in MSE, Chemistry & Biochemistry, Mechanical Engineering and Chemical and Biological Engineering.
 Contact Prof. Russo about these opportunities.

 For Visiting Scholars and Postdocs: Welcome!
 Write Prof. Russo about your plans.